 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
 20549

+FORM SD

-FORM SD Specialized Disclosure Report
+Specialized Disclosure Report

 GLOBALSTAR, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation) 001-33117 (Commission File Number) 41-2116508 (IRS Employer Identification No.)

-1351 Holiday Square Blvd.
-Covington, LA

-(Address of principal executive offices)

-70433 (Zip Code)

-Rebecca S. Clary Vice President and Chief Financial Officer (985) 335-1500

-(Name and telephone number, including area code, of the person to contact in connection with this report)

-Check the appropriate box to indicate the rule pursuant to which this form is being filed, and provide the period to which the information in this form applies:

-Rule 13p-1 under the Securities and Exchange Act (17 CFR 240.13p-1) for the reporting period from January 1, 2020 to December 31, 2020.

-Section 1 - Conflict Minerals Disclosure

-Item 1.01 Conflict Minerals Disclosure and Report

-Globalstar, Inc. (the "Company") is filing this Form SD pursuant to Rule 13p-1 under the Securities Exchange Act of 1934 for the reporting period January 1, 2020 through December 31, 2020.

-Conflict Minerals Disclosure

-A copy of the Company's Conflict Minerals Report is attached hereto as Exhibit 1.01 and is publicly available at the Company's website, www.globalstar.com/corporate, by clicking "Corporate" and "Investor Relations" and "SEC Filings."

-Item 1.02 Exhibit

-Exhibit 1.01 to this report is the Company's Conflict Minerals Report as required by Items 1.01 and 1.02 of this Form SD.

-Section 2 - Exhibits

-Exhibit

-Number Description

-1.01 Globalstar, Inc. Conflict Minerals Report for the period January 1, 2020 through December 31, 2020

-SIGNATURE

-Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the duly authorized undersigned.
+(Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation) 001-33117 (Commission File Number) 41-2116508 (IRS Employer Identification No.) 1351 Holiday Square Blvd.
+Covington, LA (Address of principal executive offices) 70433 (Zip Code) Rebecca S. Clary Vice President and Chief Financial Officer (985) 335-1500 (Name and telephone number, including area code, of the person to contact in connection with this report) Check the appropriate box to indicate the rule pursuant to which this Form is being submitted, and provide the period to which the information in this Form applies: Rule 13p-1 under the Securities Exchange Act (17 CFR 240.13p-1) for the reporting period from January 1 to December 31, 2024.
+Rule 13q-1 under the Securities Exchange Act (17 CFR 240.13q-1) for the fiscal year ended December 31, 2024.
+Section 1 - Conflict Minerals Disclosure Item 1.01 Conflict Minerals Disclosure and Report Globalstar, Inc. (the "Company") is filing this Specialized Disclosure Report on Form SD (this "Report") pursuant to Section 13(p) of the Securities Exchange Act of 1934, as amended, and Rule 13p-1 and Form SD promulgated thereunder for the reporting period January 1, 2024 through December 31, 2024.
+Conflict Minerals Disclosure A copy of the Company's Conflict Minerals Report is filed as Exhibit 1.01 to this Report and is publicly available on the Company's website at investors.globalstar.com under "SEC Filings."
+The documents available on, and the contents of, the Company's website are not incorporated by reference into this Report.
+Item 1.02 Exhibit Exhibit 1.01 to this Report is the Company's Conflict Minerals Report filed as required by Items 1.01 and 1.02 of this Report.
+Section 3 - Exhibits Item 3.01 Exhibits Exhibit Number Description 1.01 Globalstar, Inc. Conflict Minerals Report for the year ended December 31, 2024 as required by Items 1.01 and 1.02 of this SIGNATURE Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the duly authorized undersigned.
 GLOBALSTAR, INC.

-Date: May 21, 2021
+Date: May 30, 2025

-By:/s/ Rebecca S. ClaryName:Rebecca S. ClaryTitle:Vice President and Chief Financial Officer in accordance with Rule 13p-1 under the Securities Exchange Act of 1934
+By:/s/ Rebecca S. ClaryName:Rebecca S. ClaryTitle:Vice President and Chief Financial Officer

 Conflict Minerals Report of Globalstar, Inc.